random1106/t-PNG_simulation/README.md

 # t-PNG_simulation
-The simulation is done by Python, which simulates the t-Polynuclear growth model with different parameter choice of t.
+The simulation is done by Python, which simulates the deformed PolyNuclear Growth model with different parameters.

+The file simulation.py provides a visulization of the model.

+The file height.py simulates the height function in large scale and compare it with the theoretical limit.

-The result of the simulation can be on page 29, Fig 19 of our paper https://arxiv.org/pdf/2204.11158.pdf
+The result of the simulation can also be found https://arxiv.org/pdf/2204.11158.pdf

 # Reference